-However, in the current era, many federal office holders have abandoned their oaths in deference to the expediency of redistributing wealth to select constituencies, in order to ensure their own re-election.
-For sure, when the number of constituents who vote for their income and provisions outnumber those who work for their income and provisions, the Republic will be lost.
+However, in the current era, many federal office holders have abandoned their oaths in deference to the expediency of redistributing wealth to their special interest constituencies, in order to ensure re-election.
+For certain, when the number of constituents who vote for their income and provisions outnumber those who work for their income and provisions, the Republic will be lost.

 The time has come when we must inquire with a unified voice: If there is no explicit constitutional authority for the laws and regulations enacted by Congress and enforced by the central government, then by what authority do those entities lay and collect taxes to fund such laws and regulations?
 If they have no authority, does this then constitute “taxation without representation”?
 For dereliction, should they be duly prosecuted, one and all, for breach of oath to our Constitution and breach of trust with the American People?
 What should be the consequence of abandoning their sacred oaths “to support and defend” our Constitution?

-Today, while the words "conservative" and "liberal" are ubiquitously used to describe alliances, these words more essentially describe whether one advocates the Rule of Law or the rule of men; the conservation of our Constitution as the Founders intended, or its liberal interpretation by progressive legislators and judicial activists.
+Today, while the words “conservative” and “liberal” are ubiquitously used to describe political alliances, these words more essentially describe whether one advocates for Rule of Law or rule of men; the conservation of our Constitution as the Founders intended, or its liberal interpretation by progressive legislators and judicial activists.

 As Reagan challenged, it is time for each of us to choose which of these we advocate and to fully understand the consequences of that choice.
-It is time for those of us who endorse the most basic tenets of our Republic, "That all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness," to honor that heritage and set about the formidable task of restoring individual Liberty and constitutional limits upon the branches of our federal government.
+It is time for those of us who endorse the most basic tenets of our Republic, “That all men are created equal, that they are in fact ”endowed by their Creator with certain unalienable Rights,“ and "that among these are Life, Liberty and the pursuit of Happiness,” to honor that heritage and set about the formidable task of restoring individual Liberty and constitutional limits upon the branches of our federal government.